Turner-Walz/Data_projects_TripleTen/Superstore Returns/README.md

 - Aggregate data by various dimensions (category, customer, geography, time

 #### Data
-The analysis is based on the following datasets:
+The analysis is based on the following datasets:<br/>
 1️⃣ '`Orders'` Contains details of all purchases, including order ID, customer ID, product ID, sales amount, and order date.<br/>
 2️⃣ '`Returns'` Specifies which orders were returned, linked by order ID.<br/>
 3️⃣ '`Products'` Contains product information, including category and subcategory.<br/>